King-Mob/afternoonwideboys/events.md

 # This is a sample of an events file

-To add events, write them below the Events Start header.
+To add events, write them below the Events Start header and before the Events End header.

 ## Syntax